 Measurement tool

-We have developed the Service From People With Visual Imperament (SPVI) scale consisting of 6 items (Table 1).
-Some of these items were collected from other studies, although no study has yet specifically investigated employers’ concerns regarding customers’ discomfort in receiving service from people with visual impairment or blindness.
-The item (Q7) “Organizations / Employers would prefer employing a person without a disability over a visually impaired / blind person.”
-(McDonnall, Crudden, & Zhou, 2013) was also added to the survey, to be used in the predictive validity section.
+We have developed the Service From People With Visual Impairment (SPVI) scale consisting of 6 items (Table 1).
+Some of these items were collected from other studies, although no study has yet specifically investigated employers’ concerns regarding their customers’ discomfort in receiving service from people with visual impairment or blindness.
+The item (Q7) “Organizations / Employers would prefer employing a person without a disability over a visually impaired / blind person” (McDonnall, Crudden, & Zhou, 2013) was also added to the survey, to be used in the predictive validity section.
 These items were reviewed by four experts in the area of employment of people with blindness or visual impairments.
 Each item included a Likert scale ranging from 1 (strongly disagree) to 5 (strongly agree).
 A pilot test (n = 38) was conducted to evaluate the instrument, using personal interviews of managers in charge of employees in their organization, and with hiring authority.
 Based on psychometric analyses (utilizing Cronbach-alpha and Exploratory Factor Analysis), the scale was deemed to be satisfactory for further research.

-The final survey was distributed using an Online Panel Data (OPD).
+The final survey was distributed using Online Panel Data (OPD).
 OPD is an advantageous system for field testing to support measurements development (Wetherell, 2019).
 A screening question was used to determine whether the respondents had hiring authority, and only those who did were invited to complete the survey.

 Sample

-1,036 completed questionnaires were collected.
-57.2% (593) of respondents were female and 42.8% (443) were males.
-32.6% (338) were between the ages of 25-35; 39.3% (407) were between the ages of 36-45; 28.1% (291) were between the ages of 46-65.
-14.8% (153) had completed high school, 19.2% (199) had post-secondary education, and 66.% (684) had university education.
+We collected 1,036 completed questionnaires.
+Of the respondents, 57.2% (593) were female and 42.8% (443) were males; 32.6% (338) were between the ages of 25-35, 39.3% (407) were between the ages of 36-45, and 28.1% (291) were between the ages of 46-65.
+In terms of education, 14.8% (153) had completed high school, 19.2% (199) had post-secondary education, and 66% (684) had university education.

-Procedure and Analysis
+Procedure and analysis

 First, Exploratory Factor Analysis (EFA) (Copeland et al., 2010) was performed to assess the SPVI scale’s dimensions, followed by Confirmatory Factor Analysis (CFA) for convergent and discriminant validity (Eckhaus & Sheaffer, 2019a).
 For prediction validity, we employ Structural Equation Modeling (SEM) to test the model’s fit.